Reading. Most of us have every intention to read more, but few of us actually read much.

 What you will learn: a framework for the most important element of your ministry leadership – developing leaders.

-A brand new book (literally just published this week!) which focuses on helping the Children’s Ministry Leader go from last-minute scrambling (we’ve all been there!) to long-term solutions (not all of us have found that sweet spot).
+A book which focuses on helping the Children’s Ministry Leader go from last-minute scrambling (we’ve all been there!) to long-term solutions (not all of us have found that sweet spot).
 This book offers practical, foundational advice for creating ministry designed to last for the long-term.

 What you will learn: how to recruit volunteers, partner with parents, navigate politics, and care for your own soul instead of frantically scrambling to do it all yourself.